Use large amounts of accounts by using lookup tables.

 required dependencies.

-The purpose of the starter code is to illustrate the limitation on the number of addresses that can be included in a legacy transaction.
-The transaction built in the starter code is expected to fail when sent.
+The purpose of the starter code is to illustrate the limitation on the number of

 The following starter code can be found in the index.ts